aaruff/LabManager/README.md

 # LabManager
-Executing and monitoring applications running remote computers.
-LabManager is primarily designed for use in Social Science Research Labs were an application (experiment) needs to be executed, and monitored, from one central server.
+LabManager is a lab management tool that provides remote execution, and monitoring, of applications on remote computers from a central location.

 ## Setup
 Java Version: 1.8